Visual Localization via Semantic Structures in Autonomous Photovoltaic Power Plant Inspection: Results

 The evaluation dataset was acquired from two power plants, which differ in the layout of the PV modules.
 Modules in power plant A are positioned vertically in two rows per bench, while modules in power plant B are positioned horizontally in five rows per bench.
 Power plant A also contains a mixture of modules with a lighter and darker appearance (see Figure \ref{fig:cnn_structure_PPA2}).
 The images were captured in fine weather conditions; however, some exhibit slight motion blur.

 The first dataset for the power plant A (PPA1) was captured in close proximity during a manual flight over a row of 3 benches, with a total of 154 PV modules (Figure \ref{fig:cnn_structure_PPA2}).
 It consists of 327 image frames, with a total of 7678 possible PV module detection instances and 184 bench gap detection instances.
 The second dataset from power plant A (PPA2) was captured from a larger distance (Figure \ref{fig:cnn_structure_PPA}).
 The PPA2 dataset contains 10 benches and 462 PV modules.
 It consists of 1083 image frames and contains 43706 PV module detection instances and 1450 bench gaps instances.
 The power plant B test dataset (PPB) contains two benches with a total of 350 PV modules and consists of 378 image frames, with a total of 19940 PV module detection instances and 300 bench gap instances (Figure \ref{fig:cnn_structure_PPB}).
+Details for each testing dataset are summarized in Table \ref{tbl_test_dataset}.

 The approximate distances between the camera and the inspected PV modules for the PPA1, PPA2, and PPB datasets were 12, 23, and 14 meters, respectively.
 The image processing frequencies are adjusted to reflect the maximum speed of the UAV during each flight.
 We set the minimum requirement to one frame for each 0.33 meters (one third of the width of a PV module).
 The PPA1 flight had a maximum speed of 0.8 m/s.
 We set the processing frequency to 3 fps.
 The PPA2 flight had a maximum speed of 3.8 m/s and the frequency was set to 15 fps, taking every second frame from the camera stream.
 The PPB flight had a maximum speed of 1.8 m/s and the frequency was set to 6 fps.